imounish/imounish.github.io/_posts/2020-07-24-star-wars-org-trilogy.md

 <center><pre>.  .  .</pre></center>

-P.S: Well, these my few words on the Star Wars original trilogy.
+P.S: Well, these are my few words on the Star Wars original trilogy.
 However, my impressions of the prequel and sequel trilogies, and anthology series will be out shortly.

 Here's a bonus GIF, of my most favorite actress. (wink, wink) 😉